parse-community/docs/_includes/ios/files.md

 *   You don't need to worry about filename collisions.
 Each upload gets a unique identifier so there's no problem with uploading multiple files named `resume.txt`.
 *   It's important that you give a name to the file that has a file extension.
 This lets Parse figure out the file type and handle it accordingly.
 So, if you're storing PNG images, make sure your filename ends with `.png`.

 Next you'll want to save the file up to the cloud.
-As with `%{ParseObject}`, there are many variants of the `save` method you can use depending on what sort of callback and error handling suits you.
+As with `PFObject`, there are many variants of the `save` method you can use depending on what sort of callback and error handling suits you.

 ```objc
 [file saveInBackground];